-- Enter your passcode (if there is one) and confirm your reset by tapping “Erase iPhone.”
+- Enter your passcode (if you have set one) and confirm your reset by tapping “Erase iPhone.”

 Your device should give you an estimate as to how long this process will take.
 Depending on how many apps you have, it could be anywhere from a few moments to an hour or more.
 During this time, the device is completely inoperable.
 Once finished, your phone will be like new.
 This is something you should do if you ever give or sell your phone to someone else as it erases all of your information.

 You may wish to simply restore using a backup of your device so that you can keep your settings, email and apps.
 This process involves a few more steps, but it’s still fairly simple.

 - Connect your iPhone to your computer with its cable and allow iTunes to launch.
 You’ll see a button appear for your phone under “Devices” on the upper-left side of your screen.
 This lets you know the phone is properly connected and recognized.
 Select the button.

 - If iTunes is set to automatically sync when the device is connected, it will start transferring data right away.
 This is a very important step so that all newly-added content will be saved, including any songs or apps you’ve purchased and photos you’ve saved.
 If iTunes does not automatically begin to sync, do so manually now.
 Press the “Sync” button at the bottom-right corner of the “Summary” option located in the left pane in iTunes.